 Fish is an excellent source of protein, and its healthy oils protect against cardiovascular disease.
 Because a diet rich in seafood protects the heart and aids neurological development, fish remains an important component of a healthy diet.
 The FDA recommends that adults should eat up to 12 ounces per week of a variety of cooked seafood as long as they limit large predatory fish and pay attention to local seafood advisories.

-If you have mercury items, the Massachusetts Department of Fire Services recommends removing them from your home.
+If you have mercury items, the Massachusetts Department of Environmental (MassDEP) recommends removing them from your home.
 You can call 866-9Mercury for information on safely disposing of these items.

-The Massachusetts Department of Fire Services instructs, that if an item containing mercury breaks in your home, call 9-1-1 right away.
+MassDEP instructs, that if an item containing mercury breaks in your home and is less than two tablespoons of mercury, call MassDEP Mercury Programs Hotline at 866-963-7287 right away.
 Keep children and pets far away, avoid tracking the mercury through the house, and don’t try to clean it up yourself.
 Do not vacuum or sweep the mercury.
-Open windows to increase ventilation.
+Turn off your heat or air conditioning and open windows to increase ventilation.
+If the amount of mercury released is more than two tablespoons, this is an environmental emergency, call 911 or MassDEP 24/7 Spill Hotline at 888-304-1133 immediately.

 If you work around mercury, if you are exposed to mercury spilled accidentally, or if you consume seafood, and you believe may have mercury poisoning, see your medical professional right away.